 Provisional surviving partner pension

 A Provisional Surviving Partner Pension may be paid for a period up to 6 months while the formal determination of a surviving partner is being made in accordance with RBF's governing rules.
-This pension is calculated as two-thirds of the pension value paid immediately to the pensioner before their death.
+This pension is calculated as two-thirds of the pension value paid immediately to the reversionary pensioner immediately prior to their death.

 The surviving partner definition is explained below.

 Under RBF regulations, a surviving partner means the spouse of an RBF member (and includes a person with whom the member was in a significant relationship within the meaning of the Relationships Act 2003), and who was, in the opinion of the Commission, at the time of the RBF member's death: